 In the 1990s, scientist and Pulitzer Prize-winning author E. O. Wilson labeled this concept—that humans have an innate affinity for the natural world—the “biophilia hypothesis.”
 Since then, his theory has been supported by a wealth of clinical evidence.

 Of course, he couldn’t have known exactly how technology would develop—that it would, in effect, replace the elemental need to connect with nature with an altogether different need (an addiction, for some)—to be wired and plugged in, 24/7.
 Journalist Richard Louv hit on this in his book Last Child in the Woods.
 He introduced the idea of “nature-deficit disorder,” a term that applies to children and adults alike who stare at screens instead of playing outside.
 This leads to a whole host of consequences.
 Fortunately, turning that deficit into an abundance can mean big health benefits.
+That’s why spending time outdoors is such an important part of ancestral health.

 Three Big Health Benefits of Green Space